ECTLO: Effective Continuous-time Odometry Using Range Image for LiDAR with Small FoV: METHODOLOGY

-In this section, we present the details of our proposed SSLs odometry approach.
-Firstly, LiDAR odometry is formulated into a robust GMM-based probabilistic registration problem on range image.
-Then, we suggest a continuous-time model to compensate the severe motion distortions in SSLs, which has the effective analytic Jacobian for optimization.
-Finally, we give the details of mapping scheme.
-Fig.~\ref{fig:pipeline} shows the overview of our method.
+In this section, we present the details of our proposed odometry approach.
+Firstly, we use a single 2D range image for map representation.
+Then, we suggest a continuous-time FilterReg method to achieve robust registration and compensate the severe motion distortions in cost function.
+Moreover, the analytic Jacobians are derived for efficient optimization.
+Fig.~\ref{fig:pipeline} shows the overview of our pipeline.